sir-dunxalot/ember-spotify/README.md

 }}
 ```

+This renders a widget with the class `.spotify-play-button`.
+Possible attributes:

 - `uri` - The Spotify URI of any song, album, or playlist
 - `size` - `'compact'` (default) or `'large'`
 - `theme` - `'black'` (default) or `'white'`